itsawouki/ml-learning-journal/README.md

 Personal notebooks from learning machine learning fundamentals from scratch, starting with simple linear regression.
-Practice datasets under `datasets/` are synthetic (generated for practice, not scraped real-world data) — the generator scripts are included for transparency.
+Practice datasets under `datasets/` are synthetic (generated for practice, not scraped real-world data)

 ## Progress